Purpose and Scope

 - When working to the side of a ladder, the centerline of the body must be maintained between the side rails.
 Do not overreach or lean too far to one side;

 - Do not move, shift, or extend ladders while in use;

 - Never climb onto the back side of a ladder, slide down the rails of a ladder, or sit on ladder rails;

 - If one feels sick or dizzy while climbing or standing on a ladder, do not try to climb down in a hurry.
 Drape your arms around the rungs and rest your head against the ladder until you feel better.
 Then climb down slowly and carefully.

 Safe work practices shall be maintained to prevent electrical shock or other injuries caused by contact with energized electrical equipment or circuits.
 These work practices shall be consistent with university programs and policies including but not limited to the “Electrical Safety Program” and the Lock-Out Tag-Out Energy Control Program” based upon nature and extent of the hazards.
 Under no circumstances shall metal ladders be used where contact could occur with energized electrical equipment or circuits.

-If conditions such as wind change while working, work shall be abandoned on the ladder until work conditions improve.
+If conditions change, such as wind speed and direction, while working, work shall be abandoned on the ladder until conditions improve.